 3. Set Realistic Goals

 It is good to set challenging goals.
-But, don’t set too high or unrealistic goals that are beyond your limits.
-For example, if you put a target to obtain 90% marks in your exams and you have only one month to prepare, it is an unrealistic goal, especially when you have nothing prepared yet.
+But don’t set too high or unrealistic goals that are beyond your limits.
+For example, if you set a target to obtain 90% marks in your exams and you have only one month to prepare, it is an unrealistic goal, especially when you have nothing prepared yet.

 Therefore, you should consider your academic level and other circumstances while setting your goals.
 When you fail to achieve your goals, it will only depress you in the end.